NoBlackBoxes/LastBlackBox/course/versions/buildabrain/_resources/demo-NB3/README.md

-Sync    # Sync with the latest LBB repo (and these bash aliases) Drive   # Run the python driving controller (for remotely-controlling NB3) Stream  # Run the camera streaming (camera images will be streamed to the indicated website) Listen  # Run the keyword detection model and respond to commands Look    # Run the face tracking model and follow detected faces Music   # Play some music through the speaker
+Sync    # Sync with the latest LBB repo (and these bash aliases) Drive   # Run the python driving controller (for remotely-controlling NB3) Stream  # Run the camera streaming (camera images will be streamed to the indicated website) Drone   # Run a web interface to both view the camera and drive the NB3 Listen  # Run the keyword detection model and respond to commands Look    # Run the face tracking model and follow detected faces Music   # Play some music through the speaker